Friday, December 9, 2011

 Today I am pleased to welcome author, Pete Morin, who has just released his new book, Diary of a Small Fish, in multiple ebook formats.

-d the rare privilege of reading a beta version of Small Fish last year.
+I've known Pete in a virtual sense for a couple years now.
+And I had the rare privilege of reading a beta version of Small Fish last year.
 It was a terrific read back then.
 And I hear it's even better now.

 Pete's got an agent who has been working diligently on his behalf to place this book with a major publisher.
 But as we have learned, even having a great agent doesn't guarantee you will find a home for your book in these turbulent publishing waters.